contentacms/contenta_jsonapi/README.md

   <img align="right" src="./logo.svg" alt="Contenta logo" title="Contenta logo" width="100">
 </h1>

+**LOOKING FOR HELP TO MAINTAIN CONTENTA**.
+It has been a while since I have found the motivation to keep Contenta CMS up-to-date and improved.
+I don't anticipate this changing in the near future.
+Please reach out if you would like to step up as a new maintainer of this project.

 Contenta is a content API and CMS based on Drupal 8.
 It provides a standard, jsonapi-based platform for building decoupled applications and websites.